Kiruse/convex-signals-client/README.md

 - Subscribers: Using the `subscribe` method to keep your application in sync with the server.
 The final unsubscribe method called will also destroy the signal.

 For other patterns, you may need to manually manage the signal's lifecycle by keeping a subscription active and/or calling `destroy` on it.
 I'll gladly accept PRs to improve the lifecycle management of the signals or to hook into garbage collection.

-## React & Preact Hooks
-Ships with two modules `convex-signals-client/react` and `convex-signals-client/preact` respectively.
-React and Preact are peer dependencies.
-These modules both expose the `useQuery` and `useComputedQuery` hooks.

-For React, you likely will use [@preact/signals-react](https://www.npmjs.com/package/@preact/signals-react), in which case you will either need the [@preact/signals-react-transformer](https://www.npmjs.com/package/@preact/signals-react-transformer) for Webpack, or the `useSignals()` hook expored from `@preact/signals-react/runtime` to make your components respond to signal changes.

 ## License
 The MIT License (MIT)